CIRS-Girona/Thematic2.5D/JOSS/paper.md

 ![Inference output of the UWMM baseline model.
 The leftmost image represents the output of the model trained exclusively on 2D-derived features, the central image shows the output of the model trained exclusively on 3D-derived features, and the rightmost image illustrates the output of the model trained on 2.5D extracted features. \label{fig:inference}](inference.jpg)

 The detection of UWMM in underwater environments involves processing optical imagery to identify munitions against varied seabed backgrounds (e.g., coral reefs, seagrass).
 The core challenge lies in distinguishing human-made objects from similarly shaped or textured natural features.
 It was demonstrated that while 2D-derived features (color, texture) achieve moderate accuracy (>80% for binary classification), they suffer from high false positives due to background complexity [@Gleason:2015].
-Incorporating 3D-derived features (e.g., elevation, curvature) from DEMs significantly improves accuracy (89-95%) and reduces false positives, as these features capture the distinct geometric properties of munitions.
+Incorporating 3D-derived features (e.g. curvature, rugosity) from depth-maps significantly improves accuracy (89-95%) and reduces false positives, as these features capture the distinct geometric properties of munitions.
 This combined, hybrid approach is referred to as the 2.5D approach.

 The methodology is broken down into a multi-stage pipeline.
-First, large survey images are processed into smaller, manageable tiles or tiles.
+First, large survey images are processed into smaller, manageable tiles.
 This approach allows the model to learn local, high-resolution features and creates a large, diverse dataset suitable for training supervised machine learning models.
 The general workflow is as follows:

 1.  **Dataset Creation:** Optical images, depth maps, and ground-truth masks are used to generate a labeled dataset of image tiles.
 2.  **Feature Extraction:** A comprehensive set of 2D-derived and 3D-derived features is extracted from each tile.